litian96/fair_flearn/README.md

 python plot_fairness.py
 ```

-We could compare the generated `fairness_vehicle.pdf` with Figure 1 (the Vehicle subfigure) and Figure 2 (the Vehicle subfigure) in the paper to validate reproducibility.
-Note that the accuracy distributions in the paper (both in Figure and Table) are the results averaged across 5 different data partitions with data parititon seeds 1, 2, 3, 4, 5.
+We could compare the generated `fairness_vehicle.pdf` with Figure 1 (the Vehicle subfigure) and Figure 2 (the Vehicle subfigure) in the manuscript to validate reproducibility.
+Note that the accuracy distributions reported (both in figures and tables) are the results averaged across 5 different data partitions with data parititon seeds 1, 2, 3, 4, and 5.

-(2) For the efficiency experiments:
+(2) For efficiency experiments:

 ```
 bash run.sh vehicle qffedsgd 1 5 2 | tee log_vehicle/ffedsgd_run1_q5
 ```

-Plot to re-produce the results in the paper:
+Plot to re-produce the results in the manuscript:

 ```
 python plot_efficiency.py